VPN usage is more and more common.

 Brightworks Group is a best in class Technology Success Provider (TSP) primarily serving the Midwest.
-We have extensive experience and expertise providing IT solutions for a variety of industries including healthcare practices, engineering and design firms and financial institutions.
+We have extensive experience and expertise in providing IT solutions for a variety of industries including healthcare practices, engineering and design firms, and financial institutions.

 Check back in soon for our next Tech Tip!

 Want to learn more about what to look for in a solid and secure VPN provider?
 We can help!